mohan-s-gopal/redis-valkey-tui/PROJECT_RESTRUCTURE_SUMMARY.md

 └── ...
 ```

-The valkys project now has a **professional, maintainable, and extensible architecture** that provides an **intuitive k9s-inspired interface** for Redis/Valkey management.
+The redis-cli-dashboard project now has a **professional, maintainable, and extensible architecture** that provides an **intuitive k9s-inspired interface** for Redis/Valkey management.
 The restructured codebase is ready for production use and future enhancements.

 ---